-Swamp Road substation is the smallest substation on the network supplying approximately 900 customers.
+Swamp Road substation is the smallest substation on the network supplying approx. 900 customers.
 The 33kV supply is via a single 26km 33kV overhead line traversing mainly undulating farmland.
-The sub transmission security level is N only.
-Single point faults or structure failures on the line can be repaired fairly quickly however loss of more than five spans would result in an outage possibly lasting a number of days.
-A contingency plan for such an event possibly involving deployment of a diesel generator is included in the company's disaster recovery plan.
+The subtransmission security level is N only.
+Single point faults or structure failures on the line can be repaired fairly quickly, however loss of more than five spans would result in an outage possibly lasting a number of days.
+A contingency plan for such an event, possibly involving deployment of a diesel generator, is included in the company's Disaster Readiness and Response Plan.